YunoJuno-Hiring/candidate-test-e12cb576/README.md

 The app was prepared using `react-create-app`.
 You can run the app using `npm start` or `yarn start`, which will compile the JS and start a local server.

-`yarn watch-css` will compile and watch any SCSS files.

 If you require more info, please refer to the `react-create-app` docs @ https://github.com/facebook/create-react-app.

 `react-create-app` supports ES6 syntax.